swr06/Candela/README.md

 # Project Status
 Since I have to primarily focus on school, development on the engine will be slow.
 However, I have no intentions of abandoning it as of yet.
-Do note that I also work on other projects and shaders (although private for now.)
+It is also worth noting that I also work on other projects and shaders in my free time.

 # Current Feature List
 - Model loading, abstracted program/application API